 Who Will be the Sperm Donor?

-Surrogacy overseas usually requires that the legal father is also genetically related to the baby.
-The surrogate mother will be considered the legal mother, so the genetic father has the responsibility to apply for the child’s citizenship and passport.
-Citizenship is only possible if the sperm donor is both the legal father and a citizen of the country where the baby will eventually live.
+Surrogacy overseas requires that either the Intended Mother or Father is genetically related to the baby.
+In overseas surrogacy, the surrogate mother is often considered the legal mother until a court procedure declares otherwise; so the genetic father has the responsibility to register the child’s birth, apply for the child’s citizenship and travel documents.
+Citizenship is only possible if one of the Intended Parents is both genetically linked to the baby and a citizen of the country where the baby will eventually live.

 If you are a same-sex couple (and you are both citizens), it can be difficult to decide who will provide the sperm for your IVF.
 Before making a decision, couples should have a complete semen analysis to determine which partner will have the best chance of pregnancy.
 If both partners are equally fertile, they may choose to divide the eggs and have half fertilized by each partner.
 In this case, one embryo from each partner would be implanted into one of two surrogates.

-It is no longer possible for one surrogate to be implanted with embryos from two different sperm donors.
+Not many clinics will transfer embryos from two different sperm donors into one surrogate.
 This was briefly an option for gay male parents in the United States some years ago, but now clinics have been strongly advised against multiple embryo transfers by the ASRM because of high risks of premature birth and complication with twins pregnancies.
 To have embryos from each father implanted, the couple will need to hire two different surrogates.
 (Fortunately in overseas clinics two surrogates is still a more affordable solution than hiring just one surrogate the United States, and the likelihood of successfully having “twins” is higher.)

 About the authors

 Search our complete library for all the answers......or return to the ‘Sensible’ Surrogacy Guide.